GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

     installation's ``Python.h`` file.

 **Python library**
     is used to specify the name of the target Python interpreter library.
+Note that in this example the library is specified as a UNIX archive, however :program:`pyqtdeploy` will interpret it correctly on Windows.

 **Standard library directory**
     is used to specify the name of the directory containing the target Python